narrenorg/narrenschiff/docs/api/contributing.rst

     git clone https://github.com/<your_github_username>/narrenschiff.git
     pipenv install --dev

 This project is using ``unittest`` framework form the Python standard library.
-After cloning you can run tests to make sure everything is working.
+After you clone the repo, you can run tests to make sure everything is working.
 A helper script for testing is located in the `bin/` of the project.
 Use it to execute tests:

 .. code-block:: sh

     bin/test

-If you want to contribute to documentation, you can build the documentation locally:
+If you want to contribute to documentation, you can build it locally:

 .. code-block:: sh